Bob and Doug, the best friends on historic SpaceX-NASA mission - France 24

 - Dream mission -

-"If you gave us one thing that we could have put on our list of dream jobs that we would have gotten to have some day, it would have been to be aboard a new spacecraft and conduct a test mission," Behnken told reporters when he arrived at the Kennedy Space Center from Houston last week.
+"If you gave us one thing that we could have put on our list of dream jobs that we would have gotten to have some day, it would have been to be aboard a new spacecraft and conduct a test mission," Behnken said.

-It was through the astronaut corps that each of them met their wives, who have also space missions to their credit.
+It was through the astronaut corps that Behnken and Hurley met their future wives, both of whom have space missions to their credit.

-Doug married Karen Nyberg, and they too have a son, Jack, aged 10.
+Doug is married to Karen Nyberg, and they too have a son, Jack, aged 10.

-The bond of friendship that unites the two men is an obvious asset for such a risky mission, where they each might have to take control of the spacecraft that is set to auto pilot by default.
+The bond of friendship that unites the two men is an obvious asset for such a risky mission, where either man might have to take control of the spacecraft that is set to autopilot by default.

 Hurley is the more meticulous, even obsessive, of the two, said Behnken.